 You may be able to refinance your Earnest loans again to meet your financial goals.
 To be eligible, you must make four months of consecutive, on-time payments towards your current Earnest loan.
 (Paying ahead will not count towards the four months of on-time consecutive payments.)

-You can get started by logging into your profile, go to the 'Products' tab along the top of the screen, and scroll down to 'Student Loan Refinancing'.
+You can get started by signing into your profile, selecting “New Application” or “Products” along the top of the screen, and scrolling down to 'Student Loan Refinancing'.
 You'll then be able to check your rates using our rate estimating tool.
 We can also share our current rate ranges based on 5, 10, 15, 20-year loan terms - just let us know.

 After checking your rates using our rate estimating tool, if you'd like to move forward with a full application, here are a few things to keep in mind: